microsoft/vscode-docs/blogs/2019/10/31/inspecting-containers.md

 ## Prerequisites

 This blog post presumes you have [Docker Desktop](https://www.docker.com/products/docker-desktop) and [Visual Studio Code](https://code.visualstudio.com/download) installed.
 You will also need the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
-To install the De Containers extension, open the Extensions view (`kb(workbench.view.extensions)`), search for "Dev Containers", select **Install**, and restart VS Code if prompted.
+To install the Dev Containers extension, open the Extensions view (`kb(workbench.view.extensions)`), search for "Dev Containers", select **Install**, and restart VS Code if prompted.

 ## The application